thomas-lamiaux/coq/doc/sphinx/proof-engine/ltac2.rst

 Backtracking failures (empty streams) are moreover decorated with exceptions to inform the reason of failure.
 These exceptions are then passed to the tail of a non-empty backtracking computation.
 The following Ltac2 type summarizes the model for backtracking computations

 .. rocqtop:: in

   Ltac2 Type rec 'a backtracking_stream :=
-      [ EmptyStream(exn)
+    [ EmptyStream(exn) (* backtracking failure holding an exception *)
-      | ConsStream('a, (exn -> 'a backtracking_stream)) ].
+    | ConsStream('a, (exn -> 'a backtracking_stream)) ] (* backtracking success *).

-where `EmptyStream` is a backtracking failure holding an exception and `ConsStream` is a backtracking success with a value `'a` as its head and a backtracking handler parameterized by an exception.
+where `ConsStream` is a backtracking success with a value of type `'a` as its head and a backtracking handler parameterized by an exception.
 When sequenced with additional backtracking computations, a backtracking success may lead to a failure with an exception that will be passed to the handler.

 In practice, the backtracking aspects of Ltac2's computations can be accessed through the following primitives, defined in the `Control` module::